hujb2000/meteor-tutorial-react/README.md

 	* We can update this.state from an event handler by calling this.setState, which will update the state property asynchronously and then cause the component to re-render.

+9. Adding user accoutns

+	Currently, this UI component uses Blaze, Meteor's default UI engine, In the futrue, there might also be a React-specific component for this.

+	meteor add accounts-ui accounts-password

+	* Wrapping a Blaze component in React

+	To use the Blaze UI component from the accounts-ui package, we need to wrap it in a React component.
+To do so, let's create a new component called AccountsUIWrapper in a new file

+	* Configure accounts-ui to only require username.

+	* Automatic accounts UI

+	You can add the accounts-facebook package to enable Facebook login in your app.
+The Faceboook button will automatically appear in the dropdown .

+	* Getting information about the logged-in user

+	You can use Meteor.user() to  check if a user is logged in and get infromation about them.
+For example.
+Meteor.user().username container the logged in user's username, You can also use

+	Meteor.userId() to just get the currnt user's _id.